yusufklncc/winisoutil/README.md

 1. The script first checks for Administrator privileges.
 2. It downloads all necessary project files from GitHub to a temporary directory.
 3. The main script, `winisoutil.ps1`, is launched.
-4. You will first be prompted to select a language (Turkish/English).
+4. You will first be prompted to select a language.
 5. A file selection window will open for you to choose the Windows ISO file you want to edit.
 6. The ISO is mounted, its contents are copied to `C:\temp_iso`, and the image inside `install.wim` is mounted to `C:\mount`.
 7. The main menu appears, allowing you to proceed with your desired customizations.